expo/expo/docs/versions/unversioned/guides/app-stores.md

 - Add a great [icon](./app-icons.html).
 Icon requirements between iOS and Android differ and are fairly strict, so be sure and familiarize yourself with that guide.
 - Customize your [primaryColor](../guides/configuration.html#primarycolor).
+- Make sure your app has a valid iOS [Bundle Identifier](./configuration.html#bundleidentifier) and [Android Package](./configuration.html#package).
+Take care in choosing these, as you will not be able to change them later.
+- Use [versionCode](configuration.html#versioncode) and [buildNumber](configuration.html#buildnumber) to distinguish different binaries of your app.

 ## iOS-specific guidelines